Skip to content

 Configure ingress + registry cluster config --ingress traefik, registry provision

-Describe servers hand-written MCPServer YAML or metadata in .mcp/
+Describe servers server init, hand-written MCPServer YAML, or metadata in .mcp/

-Publish + deploy server build image, registry push, pipeline generate / deploy, server apply
+Publish + deploy auth login, server build image, registry push, server deploy, server generate for GitOps YAML

 Traffic and enforcement model